-Discuss the timing and mode of birth with pregnant women with diabetes during antenatal appointments, especially during the third trimester.
+Discuss the timing and mode of birth with pregnant service users with diabetes during antenatal appointments, especially during the third trimester.
 (NICE 2015)

-Advise pregnant women with type 1 or type 2 diabetes and no other complications to have an elective birth by induction of labour, or by elective caesarean section if indicated, between 37+0 weeks and 38+6 weeks of pregnancy.
+Advise pregnant service users with type 1 or type 2 diabetes and no other complications to have an elective birth by induction of labour, or by elective caesarean section if indicated, between 37+0 weeks and 38+6 weeks of pregnancy.
 (NICE 2015)

-Consider elective birth before 37+0 weeks for women with type 1 or type 2 diabetes if there are metabolic or any other maternal or fetal complications.
+Consider elective birth before 37+0 weeks for service users with type 1 or type 2 diabetes if there are metabolic or any other maternal or fetal complications.
 (NICE 2015)

-Advise women with gestational diabetes to give birth no later than 40+6 weeks, and offer elective birth (by induction of labour, or by caesarean section if indicated) to women who have not given birth by this time.
+Advise service users with gestational diabetes to give birth no later than 40+6 weeks, and offer elective birth (by induction of labour, or by caesarean section if indicated) to service users who have not given birth by this time.
 (NICE 2015)

-Consider elective birth before 40+6 weeks for women with gestational diabetes if there are maternal or fetal complications.
+Consider elective birth before 40+6 weeks for service users with gestational diabetes if there are maternal or fetal complications.
 (NICE 2015)